canchito-dev/flowable-triggerable-custom-service-task/README.md

 In this post, we have shown how to create a custom and triggerable service task Flowable.
 We hope that, even though this was a very basic introduction, you understood how to use and configure them.
 We will try to go deeper into Flowable in upcoming posts.

 Please feel free to contact us.
 We will gladly response to any doubt or question you might have.

+Source code can be found in our [GitHub](https://github.com/canchito-dev/flowable-triggerable-custom-service-task) repository.